Construction Warranty Attorneys

 The construction law experts at Warner, Sechrest & Butts handle complex warranty and defect claims for contractors, subcontractors, owners, material suppliers, and design professionals.
 Call our office to request a consultation in person or by phone.
 Our construction attorneys are based in Gainesville, FL, but handle cases throughout Alachua County, Columbia County and Marion County in North Central Florida, as well as the remaining counties of Florida.

 Sometimes, construction defects have existed since the original construction took place, but the problem does not become noticeable until after the warranty period expires.
 In such cases, the expiration of the “warranty” does not affect the liability of the party responsible for the defect.
-Many times, it is unclear whether the defect is a result of a design defeciency, or improper construction.
-Our board certified construction law specialists represent contractors, subcontractors, owners, and design professionals in cases involving latent defects.
+Many times, it is unclear whether the defect is a result of a design deficiency or improper construction.
+Our board-certified construction law specialists represent contractors, subcontractors, owners, and design professionals in cases involving latent defects.